This article is part of a larger series on Payroll Services.

 Multiple payment options

-You can pay employees through manual checks, pay cards, and direct deposits with next-day, two-day, and four-day options.
+You can pay employees through manual checks, pay cards, and direct deposits with two- and four-day options (next-day if you get its higher tiers).
 It also has a “Gusto Cashout” feature that lets your staff access earned wages—wherein the amount is based on estimated accrued net salaries—before paydays.
 This could be useful for advances for drivers.

 However, if you need faster direct deposits, consider QuickBooks Payroll since it offers next- and same-day options.
 If you prefer check payments, ADP Run has check signing and stuffing services—features the three other providers on our list don’t offer.